 On the ninth day, incantations fell from his parched tongue, as the sun blackened, and the moon rose full of blood.
-The stars fell from the sky as a host of black winged birds burst from the canopy.
+The stars fell from the sky, as a host of black-winged birds burst from the canopy.
 Their feathers extinguished the last traces of starlight, as Odin hung like a withered leaf on the tree.
-Overhead a serpent slithered along the branch towards him, as the rope frayed, and he fell through the darkening spheres of the nine worlds.
+Overhead, a serpent slithered along the branch towards him, as the rope frayed, and he fell through the darkening spheres of the nine worlds.

-Suspended in mid-air, a rasping wind flowed down through the branches, and plunged into the depths of the well.
-As, at long last, the waters parted, and the runes revealed their secrets to him.
+Suspended in mid-air, a rasping wind flowed down through the branches, and plunged into the depths of the well as, at long last, the waters parted, and the runes revealed their secrets to him.
 With a scream of exultation, his body crumpled, and the water received him.

-From nothingness a single flame was kindled.
-Followed by another as the people of Midgard lit bonfires on the high mountain peaks.
-Odin drew a full breath and his body rose on the air.
-Slithers of opal, amethyst, emerald and sapphire arced through the branches, before threading their way around him, and bearing him back to Asgard.
+From nothingness, on the high mountain peaks of Midgard, a single flame was kindled, followed by another, as the people of Midgard lit bonfires.
+Odin drew a full breath, and his body rose in the air.
+Slithers of opal, amethyst, emerald, and sapphire arched through the branches, before threading their way around him, and bearing him back to Asgard.

 The Arcana of Nature